-&lt;sup>1 We develop the society of mind metaphor in terms of control-the human mind is composed of a massive number of control mechanisms.
+&lt;sup>14 We develop the society of mind metaphor in terms of control - the human mind is composed of a massive number of control mechanisms.
 For a development in terms of representations, see Rupert (2011).

-&lt;sup>2 For a relevant discussion on whether we could treat different types of distributed systems, such as bee swarms or human society, as a cognitive system, see Huebner (2014).
+&lt;sup>15 For a relevant discussion on whether we could treat different types of distributed systems, such as bee swarms or human society, as cognitive systems, see Huebner (2014).